vitaliyivanushkin/movie-selector/README.md

 # movie-selector
-This is a simple app that posts movies suggestions based on IMDB retings.
+This is a simple app that posts movies suggestions based on IMDb ratings.
-Source Python codeprovided by: https://github.com/patrickloeber
+Source Python code provided by: https://github.com/patrickloeber